KarnavPopat/Verily-BE/README.md

 	fix images in sidebar and author blurb implement a templating system
-	figure out a way to incorporate those flashy curve section dividers
+	figure out a way to incorporate those flashy curve section dividers figure out how to parallax the particles.js effect implement an exit-intent popup
+	implement a non-javascript version
+	implement a different loader (or remove it) change the meta tags to improve SEO